 In exploring the connection between artistic expression and identity, our intention is to honour the writing and story-telling talent in the greater Or Shalom community and to open Or Shalom as space where artistic practice is celebrated.

 Our next Koreh will be on January 20, 2019 for Tu B’Shvat (the New Year for Trees).
-Sign up below if you want to share a story, poem, or song about the human relationship with the environment.
-Featured writers: Mark Winston and Renee Sarojini Saklikar.
+The open mic filled up fast with folks wanting to share a story, poem, or song about the human relationship with the environment.
+We’re looking forward to their offerings as well as hearing featured writers Mark Winston and Renée Sarojini Saklikar.

 We acknowledge that this event takes place on the traditional unceded territories of the Musqueam, Squamish, and Tsleil Waututh people.